mvllow/matcha.nvim/readme.md

 `cmdheight` - Toggle between 0 and initial value or 1

+`foldcolumn` - Toggle between 1 and initial value or 0

 `laststatus` - Toggle between 0 and initial value or 2

 `signcolumn` - Toggle between "yes" and "no"